Prerequisites for Azure AD Connect cloud provisioning

 You need the following to use Azure AD Connect cloud provisioning:

-- A global administrator account for your Azure AD tenant that is not a guest user.
+- A hybrid identity administrator account for your Azure AD tenant that is not a guest user.

 - On-premises firewall configurations.

 The provisioning agent can currently only be installed on English language servers.
 Installing an English language pack on a non-English server is not a valid workaround and will result in the agent failing to install.